 This clip of a topographic map was taken from a 1946 Fort Knox map which showed with dotted lines the remains of older dirt roads.
 We have highlighted the one we think led to Key's Ferry.

 Below is an image insert from Google showing the approximate location of Thomas Davis' 900 acre survey.
 Please note that the locations of borders are only rough estimates.
 Also shown is the 100 acre tract that Davis deeded to George Key; and the approximate location of Key's Ferry.
+This map may not work for you if you are using an older browser.

 You can use the arrows in the upper left corner to move the image, or use the plus and minus signs to zoom in or out.
 You may also put the cursor on the map and drag the image to where you want it.